Job Tips for Campsite Couriers 11: The Moroccan Night Raiders

 Tip: Recycling is rubbish

 The recycling routine in the campsite did my head in as strictly speaking you're meant to sort your rubbish out into 5 separate categories believe it or not.
 You end up with some elementary filing system for garbage that taxes even my ancient clerical skills.
-You have 'Verro é Lattina' which means that glass and cans can be placed together for some unknown reason.

 Luckily they had three rubbish dumps around the site so I could spread my beer-can disposal without seeming like some desperate Scottish alcoholic as the cans and bottles tumble noisily into the huge bell-jar container.
 Best to find one that's almost full and they don't have so far to fall.